A gala was held at Skegness on 4th & 5th September 2010 to celebrate

 train.

-An internal view of the ambulance van showing one end with six stretchers,
+An internal view of the 1918 ambulance van showing one end with

-there would be another six stretchers behind photographer at other
+there would be more stretchers behind photographer at other end.

 The returning service train is given the green flag to enter Lakeside